 The power of blessings

 Fortunately, today we have access to scientific proof of the physical effects or power of our blessings to restore nature to its natural harmonic state.
-Japanese scientist and author Dr Masaru Emoto [Messages of Water, Prelude to the Hado Era and Studies of the Human Through Hado] has done extensive research on the power of blessings.
+Japanese scientist and author Dr Masaru Emoto has done extensive research on the power of blessings.
 He uses a device called Magnetic Resonance Analyser [MRA].
-The device is based on the Japanese word for blessings, Hado, which literally translates to 'I love you' or simply an expression of love and "Thank you" in English.
+The device is based on the Japanese word for blessings, Hado, which literally translates to ‘I love you’ or simply an expression of love and ‘Thank you’ in English.

 When he measured the state-of-mind of a person feeling these emotions [love and gratitude] by means of its vibrating waveform, Dr Emoto found that it equates the energy that holds together the basic building block of matter—the atom.
 In other words, feeling Hado generates a magnetic field that is akin to the vibrating wave generated by electrons orbiting the nucleus of an atom.